 1) What made you decide to start skydiving?

-I wanted go skydiving since I was younger after watching the movie "Drop Zone" with Wesley Snipes.
+I wanted to go skydiving since I was younger after watching the movie "Drop Zone" with Wesley Snipes.

 2) How long have you been a skydiver?